DevilAguo0/hiddify/How-to-monitor-server-resources-on-Hiddify.md

 ```
 sync && systemctl -w vm.drop_caches=3
 ```
-> Be sure to be root user and then execute this command.
+> Be sure to log in as the root user and then execute this command.